Blamechance/quartz/content/Digital-Cottage/Resonance Journal/Edsger Dijkstra’s One-Day Workweek.md

 **Takeaway:**
-Once comfortable enough with a stack of technologies, draw a line with discipline to not obsess over new additions, and just focus on **creation**.
+Once comfortable enough with a stack of technologies, draw a line with discipline to not obsess over shiny things and new additions -- just focus on **value CREATION**.